RosariumRosaria/Geminos/Religions/Uralkor/Nihion.md

 ## Description:

 Nihion goes by many names.
-They are known as the Emperor of the [[Uralkor]], the Creator of [[Kiseret]], the Carver of Caverns, the Giver of Laws, and the Forger of Magic.
+They are known as the  Uralkori (All monarch, or sovereign of the [[Uralkor]]), the Creator of [[Kiseret]], the Carver of Caverns, the Giver of Laws, and the Forger of Magic.
 It is said that they have as many titles and crowns as there are Kisereti.

 ## Origin of Kiseret: